 An active blog is a great way to keep your previous clients engaged.
 And one way of doing that could be creating a monthly or quarterly email newsletter where you email past couples your best blog posts, and sprinkle in reminders about the opportunity for portrait sessions.
 Most importantly, maybe you could check in every 6 months individually, and ask how you can help.

 Throughout your career, what has been the fastest way to spread the word about your wedding photography business?
 For the vast majority of photographers, the answer most likely is through referrals!
-People trust the testimonies of others who have worked with you, and therefore this could be an ideal way for you to consistently receive more bookings each year.
+People trust the testimonies of others who have worked with you, and therefore this could be an ideal way for booking more weddings each year.

 When you are starting a wedding photography business, getting referrals can seem like the single most toughest thing.
 And no doubt, the longer you are in business, the more past clients you have to refer you.
 But don’t let this stop you - there are plenty of other areas to get referrals.